danarcher/XCom2ModTool/README.md

 Supply the `--highlander` option to have the tool automatically handle building your mod against the community highlander.

-This currently requires that you have `X2CommunityHighlander` (or `X2WOTCCommunityHighlander`, as appropriate) in your game's Mods (not Steam mods, and not SDK mods) folder.
+You will need to have `X2CommunityHighlander` (or `X2WOTCCommunityHighlander`, as appropriate) installed in either the relevant game (not SDK) Mods folder or via the Steam workshop, just as you would need in order to run the game with the highlander.

-There is no need to copy highlander source into SrcOrig; the tool will ensure highlander source is copied to (and removed from) `%SDK\Development\Src` when necessary.
+There is no need to copy highlander source into SrcOrig; the tool will ensure highlander source is copied to `%SDK\Development\Src` if you're building a mod against the highlander, and will remove highlander source from there if you're not building against the highlander.

+The tool doesn't need to (and won't) modify SrcOrig, and instead presumes SrcOrig is the original SDK source.
+Hence if you've modified SrcOrig with highlander code, it's best to undo that before using the tool.

 Smart builds are still possible with or without the `--highlander` option.
 The tool checks XComGame.u to determine whether it was built against the highlander,